DanielCiccC/DanielCiccC.github.io/COMP3506/notes/lecture10.md

 ![Alt text](assets\IMG141.PNG)

 ### Example
-- at the end, mitmatches on a h and realigns
+- at the end, mismatches on a h and realigns

 ![Alt text](assets\IMG142.PNG)